 We all blunted our craft knives – not to mention our brains and our eyes – hand-cutting intricate paper shapes.
 We'd cramp hands getting perfect calligraphy lettering.
 We'd go wonky cutting and scoring cardstock hoping our makes would not look as wonky as we felt trying to keep things straight!

 However, those days are thankfully behind us.
-With Cricut's computerised digital cutting machines, the waiting, worry and strain is taken out of crafting.
+With Cricut's computerised digital cutting machines, the waiting, worry and strain are taken out of crafting.
 You are free to get creative while the machine does all the fiddly bits for you.

 How many Cricut machines are there?

-There are three Cricut machine types for today's crafters to choose from.
+There are four Cricut machine types for today's crafters to choose from.
 Which is the best Cricut machine for you?
 Here they are in a nutshell – though we have plenty more to say about them later in this article, too.

-The Explore machines are a good fit for crafters who like papercraft and card making, or vinyl-cutting projects.
-They work like the Maker for paper, card and vinyl.
-They just don't cut the heavy-duty items.
+The Cricut Explore 3™ is a good fit for crafters who like papercraft and card making, or vinyl-cutting projects.
+Like the Cricut Maker 3™, it’s a fantastic machine for paper, card and vinyl.
+It also writes, scores, and foils.
 Both machines can handle cuts of up to 12 inches wide.
-The Explore 3 and The Maker 3 both work with rolls of Smart Materials.

 Think a Cricut machine could be the right choice to up your crafting game?
 We think so too.
 Let's take a more in-depth look at just what these machines can do and which could be the best one for you.
 If you want to go straight to a particular section, just click on the links below to jump straight there.